Nick689/CustomPOS/Readme.md

 ## Description
 CustomPOS is a retail Point of Sale system.
-It is not really a program as it is only a spreadsheet with macros.
+It is not really a program since it is only a spreadsheet with macros.
 LibreOffice is used for GUI and MySQL for database.
 No data is stored in client side.
 You only have to backup the database.
 The GUI has been designed to be extremely efficient with only one page POS, there is no sub-page, only one pop-up confirmation message will be displayed before invoice validation.